 (860) 626 1245 Ext.
 104

 Julia manages the grant-making process for the Foundation.
 She provides pre-application counsel and assistance to nonprofits, and support and due diligence to the Board members and Trustees entrusted to award grants.
-She also manages the post-grant process for the Community Foundation.
+She is also an active participant in a number of community collaboratives centered on region-wide issues such as homelessness and affordable housing, food insecurity, substance use disorders, and the Community Foundation’s Regional Early Childhood Alliance.

 Julie earned an M.B.A. from Pepperdine University, and a B.A. in International Relations & Political Science from Canisius College.
 She has worked extensively in the field of loan administration and legal affairs.
-Before taking on the role of Vice President of Community Engagement, she wrote a number of the Community Foundation’s publications, including The Plan to End Homelessness in Northwest Connecticut, A Summary of the Economic Status and Other Indicators of Well-Being of Women and Girls in the Northwest Corner, Starved for Attention: Food Insecurity in Northwest CT and Beneath the Surface: The Opioid Epidemic in Northwest Connecticut.
+Before taking on the role of Vice President of Community Engagement, she wrote a number of the Community Foundation’s publications, including The Plan to End Homelessness in Northwest Connecticut, From Challange to Opportunity, a Summary of the Economic Status and Other Indicators of Well-Being of Women and Girls in the Northwest Corner, Starved for Attention: Food Insecurity in Northwest CT and Beneath the Surface: The Opioid Epidemic in Northwest Connecticut.

-Julie is very involved in the community of her hometown of Norfolk, serving as Chairman of the Norfolk Historic District Commission, and as a participant in the collaborative Norfolk N.E.T.
+Julie is very involved in the community of her hometown of Norfolk, serving as a board member of the Norfolk Connecticut Children’s Foundation and The Foundation for Norfolk Living, as a commission member of the Norfolk Historic District Commission, and as a participant in the collaborative Norfolk N.E.T.
 (Networking Everyone Together), a poverty alleviation and community building initiative.
-She also serves on the boards of the Coalition for Sound Growth, the Norfolk Connecticut Children’s Foundation, and The Foundation for Norfolk Living.

 (860) 626 1245 Ext.
 113